What is the average words per minute speaking rate?

 The fastest talker on the list, Tony Robbins, still delivers his message with clarity, and we can understand what he is saying.
 He achieves this by clearly articulating his words and using a simple language.
 His clarity compensates for his speed.

-What influences how fast you talk on a podcast?
+What influences how fast you talk on your audio project?

-Many factors influence how fast you can talk on your podcast.
+Many factors influence how fast you can talk.
 The good thing is that you can easily control the majority of these factors and achieve the speed you need for the most significant impact.

 - Regular speaking rate – this is highly influenced by our culture, and how people talk around.
 Along with a speaking rate, also pronunciation gets shaped thought the course of our lives.
 Thankfully all this can be influenced by a conscious effort.